If you’re in search of the best things to do in Letterkenny in Donegal, you’ve landed in the right place.

 If you’re wondering what to do in Letterkenny Town with the kids when it’s lashing down, give this next place a go.

-Anyone fancy a game of 10-pin bowling, air hockey, snooker or perhaps some of the most competitive video games?
-It’s all under one roof at the Arena 7 Entertainment Complex along with TVs, a coffee dock and fast food cafe.
+There’s everything from 10-pin bowling, air hockey, snooker, video games and more at the Arena 7 Entertainment Complex along with TVs, a coffee dock and fast food cafe.

-Located on the Ballyraine Industrial Estate in Letterkenny, this complex has something for everyone including laser tag and karaoke.
-There’s even a bar for socialising.
-This is a great place to visit with family, mates and colleagues and really let your hair down!
+Located on the Ballyraine Industrial Estate in Letterkenny, this complex has something for everyone including laser tag, karaoke a bar and plenty more.

-If you’re in search of things to do in Letterkenny with a group of friends or with kids (this is an activity for the older ones!), Letterkenny Karting Centre should be right up your street.
+If you’re in search of fun things to do in Letterkenny for families (this is an activity for the older ones!), Letterkenny Karting Centre should be right up your street.